MIG Welding contact tips

-The same high performance, material and manufacturing process as is used for all original equipment contact tips
+The same high performance, material and manufacturing process as is used for all original equipment welding contact tips

 In some instances C122 DHP or CrZr is an adequate choice.
 With alloying we can increase several key characteristics creating a Superior Consumable with increased conductivity, even higher softening temperature and improved hardness.
 This means a reduction in “arc start failures” and increased contact tip life.

 Typical Size Range & Tolerances